Here you will find information about the staff, services, resources, and physical spaces of the UTA Central Library.

 Turn to your right as you exit the elevators and you will see the area designated for UTSI (University Tutoring and Supplemental Instruction).
 If you are meeting with a tutor, this space is where you need to be.

 Behind the elevators is a large space used for group study.
 It's a great place to meetup between classes or do some late night cramming.
 There are also a couple of treadmill work stations if you are looking to get a bit of exercise while you study.
 If you are looking for a quiet place to study, the 4th and 5th floors are designated quiet spaces.

-On the 3rd floor, you will find bound and current periodicals, DVDs, the Reading Resource Collection, and government documents.
+On the 3rd floor, you will find bound and current periodicals and government documents.
 The 3rd floor also has computers, areas for collaborative study, group study rooms, and a classroom which is open for general use when not reserved for instruction.

 315A is located directly across from the elevators.
 This room is open for your use when not reserved for classroom instruction.
 As you enter the classroom you will see information about the schedule and times it is available for open study.